 - 1. Class X Mark sheet and Pass certificate (Original and copy). - 2.
 Class XII Mark sheet and Pass Certificate (Original and copy). - 3.
 Certificate of leadership if any (Original and copy). - 4.
 Transfer and character certificate from the school last attended (Original and copy). - 5.
 Citizenship Identity Card or Letter received from Immigration and Census or Department of Civil Registration. - 6.
 Recent passport photo size photo graph (8 Nos). - 7.
-One set of approved Drig gho and Kira (Can be stitched after reporting to JNEC). - 8.
-Kabney/Rachu. - 9.
-Sickle (1 each). - 10.
-Bedclothes (Mattress, quilt/blanket and bed sheets). - 11.
-Cups, plates and spoons. - 12.
-Umbrella and Mosquito net. - 13.
-One piece of 10 digits Scientific Calculator. - 14.
-One piece of A3 size drawing board (Except for Diploma in Surveying, Computer System and Network & Diploma in Materials and Procurement Management). - 15.
-Two sets of navy blue colored Workshop Dress. - 16.
-A sets of drawing instruments comprising of a Mini Drafter/T-Scale, set squares, compass, divider, scale and mechanical pencil (Except for Diploma in Surveying, Computer System and Network students & Diploma in Materials and Procurement Management). - 17.
-Phob and Toray for official use. - 18.
+Kabney/Rachu. - 8.
+Sickle (1 each). - 9.
+Bedclothes (Mattress, quilt/blanket and bed sheets). - 10.
+Cups, plates and spoons. - 11.
+Umbrella and Mosquito net. - 12.
+One piece of 10 digits Scientific Calculator. - 13.
+One piece of A3 size drawing board (Except for Diploma in Surveying, Computer System and Network, Diploma in Materials and Procurement Management & Diploma in Multimedia and Animation). - 14.
+Two sets of navy blue colored Workshop Dress. - 15.
+A sets of drawing instruments comprising of a Mini Drafter/T-Scale, set squares, compass, divider, scale and mechanical pencil (Except for Diploma in Surveying, Computer Systemand Network students, Diploma in Materials and Procurement Management & Diploma in Multimedia and Animation). - 16.
+Phob and Toray for official use. - 17.
 Security deposit of Nu.
-3000/-(Refundable when you leave the College). - 19.
-And all other necessary items like toiletries and stationeries. - 20.
+3000/- (Refundable when you leave theCollege). - 18.
+And all other necessary items like toiletries and stationeries. - 19.
 You must bring Nu.
 700.00 as College Development Fee annually.

-- 21. For Self-Financed Students the tuition fee is Nu.89,849 per year and the tuition fee is payable annually or in two installments.
-The first installment must be paid at the time of reporting to the College. - 22.
+- 20. For Self-Financed Students the tuition fee is Nu.93,479 for Science and Engineering and Nu.
+75,457 for Arts and Humanities per year and the tuition fee is payable annually or in two installments.
+The first installment must be paid at the time of reporting to the College. - 21.
 The accommodation in the college hostels if available will be provided at a nominal rent of Nu.
 250 per month and electricity bill of Nu.
 50 per month.
 The charges for food will depend on the mess policy of each of the college.

-2.9 Registration of New Students
+2.3 Registration of New Students